Barbosik/QuadNode/README.md

 ## Remarks

-The field bound should be present for the item.
-It's used by QuadNode to determine item bounds.
+* field name "bound" for the item is mandatory and should be present.
+It's used by QuadNode to determine item boundaries.
-QuadNode will assign _quadNode field to the item.
+* QuadNode will assign field "_quadNode" to the item.
 This field is reserved for internal QuadNode usage and should not be modified from user code.